brsr/antitile/docs/conway.rst

 kis 4-dihedron and the cube is a truncated 4-hosohedron.
 This is interesting because the octahedron is also an ambo tetrahedron, and the cube a join tetrahedron: if we admit degenerate polyhedra, there are some polyhedra with two unequal reductions into operators and seeds.
 We can also apply AEROs: an n-sided pyramid is an alternating-truncated n-hosohedron.
-Thus a tetrahedron is an alternating-truncated 3-hosohedron (and a cube is a join alternating-truncate 3-hosohedron, etc.)
+Thus a tetrahedron is an alternating-truncated 3-hosohedron (and a cube is a join alternating-truncated 3-hosohedron, etc.)

-Operators may also be applied to surfaces with boundary, although the behavior of the operator at the boundary needs to be specified.
+EROs may also be applied to surfaces with boundary, although the behavior of the operator at the boundary needs to be specified.
 In general, this amounts to dropping incomplete faces or faces that cross over the boundary, and dropping some related edges and vertices.
-We lose the relationship with :math:`L_x` and :math:`M_x` by dropping those faces.
+We lose the relationship with :math:`L_x` and :math:`M_x` because not every edge is transformed in the same way: edges adjacent to one face are different than edges adjacent to two.
+In general, operators applied to a surface with boundary are not even associative.
+For example, start with a single square face.
+Applying `o` splits the square into four squares, but `jj` either annihilates the face entirely or creates stuff outside the boundary of the original face, depending. (``conway`` in Antiprism does the former.)
+EROs are also problematic on kaleidoscopes or other tilings where 3 or more faces meet at an edge.

 Extension - Operations that alter topology
 ------------------------------------------